-As their flight or fight instincts kick in, many people become and angry and be tempted to fight back when confronted with gunmen demanding their most prized possession.
-It is at this time that tit is critical that you fight this reaction and do not threaten or challenge the hijackers in any way.
-While your car can be replaced, your life cannot, and an aggressive reaction on your part only going to make the hijackers jumpier and more belligerent towards you.
+As their flight or fight instincts kick in, many people become angry and can be tempted to fight back when confronted with gunmen demanding their most prized possession.
+It is at this time that it is critical that you fight this reaction and do not threaten or challenge the hijackers in any way.
+While your car can be replaced, your life cannot, and an aggressive reaction on your part is only going to make the hijackers jumpier and more belligerent towards you.
 As such, you should move away as quickly as possible from the vehicle and place as much distance as possible between yourself and the hijacker(s).
-Also, remember that if you purchase Drive and Save’s theft insurance for only R9.99 a month, you can always claim and be paid out up to R150,000 for your vehicle.
+Also, remember that if you get yourself appropriately covered with Drive and Save’s insurance partners, you can always claim and potentially be paid out for your vehicle.

 Don’t make sudden movements

 The more still you stay, the more likely that the hijackers will be placated and not perceive you as a threat in any way.
 It is therefore important that you remain as still and calm as possible – make sure that your hands are in the air and visible to the hijackers and avoid making eye contact with them.
 Also, if you are able to speak, try not to speak too fast as this may further aggravate the hijackers.